 A challenge occurs when brand teams are unable to capture an accurate attendance and provide an estimate.
 This may be rounded to the nearest five or ten people.
 Now we’re working with a number that we can’t be sure is 100% accurate since it’s based on a rounded estimate.

 Another form of event marketing impressions is via word-of-mouth.
 Calculating this requires on-site survey data on recommended intent, or a brand/ industry benchmark recommended intent.

 The final form of impressions I’d like to talk about is mobile impressions.
-Many of the event marketing programs we measure have a branded vehicle, so we need to take the number of people who see the brand on the road into account.
-Since there’s no way to measure this with 100% accuracy, we estimate about 101 impressions are generated per mile of travel.
-So all you need to provide is an accurate number of miles traveled over the course of the program.
+Many of the event marketing programs we measure have branded vehicles.
+So, we need to take the number of people who see the brand on the road.
+Since there’s no way to measure this with 100% accuracy, we estimate about 101 impressions generate per mile of travel.
+So, all you need to provide is an accurate number of miles traveled over the course of the program.

 The ability to calculate all three of these types of impressions allows you to determine which form of advertising provided the highest return on the dollar.
 If event impressions generated the highest value per impression, that may suggest adding more on-site advertising at events the following year.
-If highest value came from word-of-mouth, it may be worthwhile to invest in more staffing to increase consumer interactions.
+If the highest value came from word-of-mouth, it may be worthwhile to invest in more staffing to increase consumer interactions.
 The most valuable part of this measurement effort is to provide brand teams with an action plan for future activations.